ElvisWang2010/WROFE-2025/README.md

 </table>

 <p><strong>Where to Buy:</strong> <a href="https://www.aliexpress.com/item/1005007495175639.html?spm=a2g0o.order_list.order_list_main.11.48a11802NKINMb" target="_blank">Click Here</a></p>

+We added a velcro strip to both our battery and the base of our chassis, allowing our battery to sit securely on the bottom of our car.

 ### Power Ratings Table
 | Component | Voltage | Normal Current Draw | Max Current Draw | Normal Power | Max Power |